groupdocs-merger/GroupDocs.Merger-Reference-Tutorials/content/english/java/document-joining/join-documents-groupdocs-merger-java/_index.md

 ---
-title: "How to Merge PDF with Java Using GroupDocs.Merger: A Complete Guide"
+title: "How to Merge PDF with Java Using GroupDocs.Merger - A Complete Guide"
 description: "Learn how to merge PDF with Java using GroupDocs.Merger, and also combine Excel sheets java.
 Step‑by‑step setup, code samples, and best practices."
 date: "2026-01-13"
 weight: 1